 What Is Safety Assurance Process in Aviation SMS

 Safety Assurance in aviation SMS is a process that helps you ensure that your SMS is functioning as designed.
 Safety Assurance is most closely associated with Phase 4 of SMS implementation.
-Implementing Phase 4 largely involves implementing the mans to:
+Implementing Phase 4 largely involves implementing to:

 - Monitor safety performance;